Challenge Creation: A step by step guide

 Make responses to this stage public: With public responses turned on you can encourage advocate-to-advocate socialization within a challenge.
 This field is specific to the Questions stage.
 Do you want responses to be shared with others in the Challenge?
 For fun challenges this is typically a good idea, so we will select this checkbox.

 Getting to the next stage: We will leave this button with the default "Submit" text.

 Notification upon completion: Our text for this is, "Hope you enjoyed the office hacks!"

-The first step is to choose whether you want this challenge to appear within a Channel, Experience, or on the main Challenges page (i.e. not in a Channel/Experience).
+The first step is to choose whether you want this Challenge to appear within a Channel, or on the main Challenges page (i.e. not in a Channel).

-Clicking on the dropdown will allow you to choose an Experience or Channel for this challenge.
-If you do not intend to put it within a Channel / Experience, you may leave this menu it its default state, that is "- Select an Experience or Channel -".
+Clicking on the dropdown will allow you to choose a Channel for this Challenge.
+If you do not intend to put it within a Channel, you may leave this menu in its default state, that is "- Select a Channel - (optional)".

-Now we will walk through the targeting (segmentation) options available for each challenge you created.
+Now we will walk through the targeting options available for each Challenge you created.